BiggestLittleFC/biggestlittlefc.github.io/theme/story-thursday.md

 </div>
 <p>Baz sets down the noodle cup.
 She places her hand to her brow, closes her eyes, leans back, and sighs.</p>
 <h3>INT.
 AIRPORT #1 - DAY</h3>
 <p>Thistle stands with his wheeled suitcase and backpack in front of gigantic windows overlooking an airport runway.
 A commercial aircraft rolls into a gate.
 Thistle reads over a boarding pass.
-He closes his eyes takes a slow, deep breath.
+He closes his eyes, takes a slow deep breath.
 The opening chords for "ONE WEEKEND" strum in.
 He sings and dances across the terminal.</p>
 <p>( MUSIC : "ONE WEEKEND" )</p>
 <div class="dialogue">
 <h4>THISTLE</h4>